Category:

 Career

-From these early days, James Brown eventually evolved into a solo performer, but his music continued to grow and change.
-In October 1958, Brown released No. 1 hit "Try Me", the first of seventeen chart-topping R&B hits.
-In 1962, Brown and his band scored another hit with their cover of "Night Train," and released the ballads "Lost Someone" and "Baby You're Right."
-In October of that year, Brown financed a live recording of a performance at the Apollo and convinced Syd Nathan to release the album.
-"Live at the Apollo" was released the next summer and became an immediate hit, eventually reading No. 2 on the Top LPs chart and staying on the charts for 14 months.
+From these early days, James eventually evolved into a solo performer, but his music continued to grow and change.
+In October 1958, Brown released the #1 hit "Try Me," the first of seventeen chart-topping R&B hits.
+In 1962, Brown and his band scored another hit with their cover of "Night Train" and released the ballads "Lost Someone" and "Baby You're Right."
+In October of that year, James financed a live recording of a performance at the Apollo and convinced Syd Nathan to release the album.
+"Live at the Apollo" was released the next summer and became an immediate hit, eventually reading #2 on the Top LPs chart and staying on the charts for 14 months.
 In 1963, Brown launched his own label, Try Me Records.
-Brown released "Papa's Got a Brand New Bag" in 1965, still one of his biggest hits to date, and win his first Grammy Award.
-Later that year, he released "I Got You" which became his second single in a row to reach No. 1.
-He followed it up with the ballad "It's a Man's Man's Man's World", his third top 10 Pop hit and yet another No. 1 chart-topper in R&B. The late '60s and early '70s saw Brown emerging firmly into the funk scene.
+James released "Papa's Got a Brand New Bag" in 1965, still one of his biggest hits to date, and won his first Grammy Award.
+Later that year, he released "I Got You," which became his second single in a row to reach #1.
+He followed it up with the ballad "It's a Man's Man's Man's World," his third Top 10 Pop hit and yet another #1 chart-topper in R&B. The late '60s and early '70s saw Brown emerging firmly into the funk scene.

-The majority of the eighties proved to be a decline in both popularity and in sales for James Brown.
-He scored a big comeback when he signed with Scotti Brothers Records and issued the moderately successful album "Gravity" in 1986, which contained his final Top 10 pop hit of his career, "Living in America."
+The majority of the eighties proved to be a decline in both popularity and sales for James Brown.
+He scored a big comeback when he signed with Scotti Brothers Records and issued the moderately successful album "Gravity" in 1986, which contained the final Top 10 pop hit of his career, "Living in America."
 This marked his first Top 40 hit since 1974 and his first Top 10 entry since 1968.
-The song was featured prominently on the "Rocky IV" film and soundtrack.
+The song was featured prominently in the film "Rocky IV" and on the soundtrack.
 Brown performed the song at Apollo Creed's final fight.
-Brown published his autobiography in 1986, "James Brown: The Godfather of Soul," co-written with Bruce Tucker.
+James published his autobiography in 1986, "James Brown: The Godfather of Soul," co-written with Bruce Tucker.
 In 1987, Brown won the Grammy for Best Male R&B Vocal Performance for "Living in America."

 Personal Life

 Brown was married four times, first to Velma Warren in 1953.
 They had three sons together and divorced in 1969.
-His second marriage was to Deidre Jenkins from 1970-1981.
+His second marriage was to Deidre Jenkins from 1970 to 1981.
 They had two daughters together.
 He was accused of domestic abuse in this relationship.
 His third marriage to Adrienne Lois Rodriguez was contentious and made many headlines due to domestic abuse complaints.
 They split in 1988 but reunited and remained married until Rodriguez's death in 1996.
-Less than a year after her death, Brown hired Tomi Rae Hynie to be a background singer for his band and in 2002 she became his fourth wife.
-Brown had numerous claims of paternity and acknowledged that nine of them were his own.
+Less than a year after her death, Brown hired Tomi Rae Hynie to be a background singer for his band, and in 2002, she became his fourth wife.
+James had numerous claims of paternity and acknowledged that nine of them were his own.

-For most of his career, Brown had insisted on a strict drug and alcohol free policy for any member of his band or entourage.
-By the mid-eighties, it was alleged that Brown himself had begun using drugs.
-His drug usage resulted in violent outbursts from him and he was arrested several times for domestic violence.
+For most of his career, Brown had insisted on a strict drug and alcohol-free policy for any member of his band or entourage.
+By the mid-eighties, it was alleged that James himself had begun using drugs.
+His drug usage resulted in violent outbursts from him, and he was arrested several times for domestic violence.
 In January 1988, Brown faced four criminal charges relating to driving, possession of PCP, and gun possession.

 Death